harinisuresh21/Gitguard-cli/README.md

     .🕵️ Playwright Spy: Acts as a digital wiretap.
 It intercepts hidden HTTP requests and catches "lazy-loading" malware that waits for user interaction before phoning home.

-    .🧠 Gemini 3 Logic Audit: Understands context.
+    .🧠 LLM Logic Audit: Understands context.
 It knows a "Weather App" should make external API calls, but a "Local Image Resizer" should not.

     .🔦 AI De-Obfuscation: Automatically detects Base64 or minified strings, feeds them to Gemini 3, and translates the hidden payloads into readable logic.